nhatcher/EqualToSheets/README.md

+This repository is archived and for historical interest only, further work in https://github.com/ironcalc

 # EqualToSheets
 EqualTo Sheets a spreadsheet library, originally built for the EqualTo commission platform.
 We prioritized high-performance and MS Excel compatibility in its development.